GENI-NSF/geni-tools/README-omni.txt

                         Seconds to wait before timing out AM and CH calls.
                         Default is 360 seconds.
 }}}

+Notes:
+ - If set, the `GENI_FRAMEWORK` environment variable will be the default for the `--framework` option, over-riding any default from your Omni config file.

 === Supported commands ===
 Omni supports the following commands.